MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 Where computing power has really changed the game; expanded possibilities of techniques such as K-NN and Monte Carlo

+(add machine learning, K-NN etc)

 #### 6. Data visualization

 An important component of understanding your data at the EDA and modeling, and in how the data's meaning is communicated

+Data visualization is also an important component of the last stage of the data science process: communication.

 #### 7. Communication